The Resident Assistant (RA) Team

 - President (not available for application): Drive the mission of the RA team to build community and a safe, respectful, and orderly living environment for all; stay abreast of event coordination, accounts and funds; liaison between representatives from MIT offices, other graduate dormitories etc.

-We invite applications from current Warehouse residents who would like to join the RA team for the next academic year.
+We invite applications from former or current Warehouse residents who would like to join the RA team for the next academic year.

 The timeline of the RA selection process is as follows: